jakebailey/talk-ts-congress-2023/slides.md

 ##

-After step 3, we're left with fully qualified imports, like:
+After step 3, we're left with namespace imports, like:

 ```ts
 import * as ts from "./_namespaces/ts";